If you don't qualify for Medicare and you're searching for health care coverage, consider these options:

 Disease and disability support groups

-Groups such as the American Cancer Society or the Multiple Sclerosis Society offer some financial and support services.
-Contact your local group.
-Look in your phone book's yellow pages or on the Internet.
+- Groups such as the American Cancer Society or the Multiple Sclerosis Society offer some financial and support services.
+Contact your local group or to find your local group, Washington 2-1-1 provides contact information for local groups via the web or by calling 2-1-1 (win211.org).

 Contact your local health department (www.doh.wa.gov) for help with your care.